burespe1/semantic-dictionary/drafts/DR_EU_2015-962/location-of--service-areas.md

 >Location information can be provided as coordinates, locations along linear elements, or areal locations.
 As regards service areas, it shall be clarified whether locations refer to entries/exits locations and/or center of gravity.

-[^2]: "The location of places where vehicles are allowed to park" is present in Transmodel/NeTEx and thus an overlap with EU 2017/1926 exists.
+>"The location of places where vehicles are allowed to park" is present in Transmodel/NeTEx and thus an overlap with EU 2017/1926 exists.
 Since it is important to exactly relate parking locations to Public Transport access points this is an appropriate overlap for integrating data sets.